 classes.
 These classes are defined within the scope of the generated record class name.
 These classes, in turn, have properties corresponding to the next level of name qualification.

-Consider an example, where you are defining a delimited record map, where the data contains three levels of delimiters, such as where the top-level delimiter field delimits the information about a person, the next level delimits the information about identification number, name, and phone number; and the final level delimits the elements within the address and name.
+Consider an example, where you are defining a delimited record map, where the data contains three levels of separators, such as where the top-level separator field delimits the information about a person, the next level delimits the information about identification number, name, and phone number; and the final level delimits the elements within the address and name.
 For example, the message could start with:

 The names used to qualify the field names are used to define properties with an object type.
 Consequently, you cannot use a name both to qualify a field name and to be the last part of a field name, which would define a property with the same name with a data type.